 Yet many Christians fail to grasp this concept...
 They live as if they're under the Old Covenant - as if it's all up to them.
 They're laboring to play the sheet music, rather than listening for the song in their hearts.

-Trust the Lord, and hear His song rise up in you!
-Continue in His love, His patience, His kindness...

-Rather than lay down the Law, God wants a Christian to live by the tenor - or spirit of His Words.
+Trust the Lord to put His song in you!
+Continue in His love, His patience, His kindness, His goodness.
+Rather than lay down the Law, God wants the Christian to live by the tenor - or spirit of His Words - to walk in love!